Specialties

 - General

-- Give a differential diagnosis for cough productive of sputum (CR3)
+- Give a differential diagnosis for cough with productive of sputum (CR3)

 - Describe the pathology of bronchiectasis (CR3)

-- List the causes of bronchiectasis including cystic fibrosis (CR3)
+- Learn the common causes of bronchiectasis (CR3)

-- List the signs and symptoms of cystic fibrosis (CR3)
+- Describe the symptoms and signs of bronchiectasis and Cystic fibrosis (CR3)

 - Describe the genetic mutation of cystic fibrosis and explain current theories as to how this leads to lung disease (CR3)